Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

 • Higher energy costs due to less efficient cooling.

-Leveling an air conditioner pad requires expertise.
-It’s typically not a job you’ll want to try on your own, because your air conditioner might need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+Leveling an air conditioner pad takes expertise.
+It’s typically not a job you’ll want to tackle on your own, because your air conditioner may need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

 If you’re worried your air conditioner is sinking and causing problems, give HCE Systems a call at 276-302-0076.
-We’ll check your air conditioner for any damage and then determine the best way to get it level again.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.